Astig-1982/Solid-Properties-Project/TESTING.md

 ### Responsiveness

-This website has been developed to be resposive on all major type of screens:
+This website has been developed to be responsive on all major type of screens:

 * **Extra Large Desktops** ```@media (min-width: 1500px)``` - fully responsive.
 * **13 inch Macbook Screens** ```@media (min-width: 1200px) and (max-width: 1499px)``` - fully responsive.